 Stage 2 of the E-Team Program is intended to support teams in further developing their inventions/innovations and plans for commercialization.
 Stage 2 E-Team grantees have approximately 18 months to spend the grant funds.
-The required Propel workshop and coaching sessions take place within the first 3 months of this period.

 You may apply for Stage 2 if: